-The Company has interest rate risk relative to its outstanding borrowings under its Credit Facility (see Note 6).
+The Company has interest rate risk relative to its outstanding borrowings under its Credit Facility (see Note 4).
 Loans under the Credit Facility bear interest, at the Company's election, either at the prime rate or LIBOR plus a percentage point spread based on certain specified financial ratios.

-The Company's policy has been to manage interest cost using a mix of fixed and variable rate debt (see Note 6).
-To manage this risk, the Company entered into an interest rate swap on May 4, 2006 in which it agreed to exchange with a counterparty, at specified intervals effective August 3, 2006, the difference between fixed and variable interest amounts calculated by reference to an agreed-upon notional principal amount.
-The interest rate swap was accounted for as a cash flow hedge.
-The swapped portion of the Company's outstanding debt is fixed at a rate of 5.57% plus the Company's credit spread, or 7.07% based on the Company's credit spread at October 30, 2009, over the 7-year life of the interest rate swap.
+The Company uses derivative instruments, specifically interest rate swaps, to mitigate its interest rate risk.
+The Company's policy has been to manage interest cost using a mix of fixed and variable rate debt (see Note 4).
+To manage this risk in a cost efficient manner, the Company has entered into two interest rate swaps.

+On May 4, 2006, the Company entered into an interest rate swap (the "2006 swap") in which it agreed to exchange with a counterparty, at specified intervals effective August 3, 2006, the difference between fixed and variable interest amounts calculated by reference to an agreed-upon notional principal amount.
 The swapped portion of the outstanding debt or notional amount of the interest rate swap over its remaining life is as follows:

-From May 5, 2009 to May 3, 2010 \$ 600,000

-From May 4, 2010 to May 2, 2011 575,000
+From May 4, 2010 to May 2, 2011 \$ 575,000

 From May 3, 2011 to May 2, 2012 550,000

 From May 3, 2012 to May 3, 2013 525,000